cornishcoder1/Food_of_Japan_Quiz/README.md

 ## Manual Testing
 I have carried out the following manual tests throughout the development process:
 - Given invalid input at each input stage to check invalid data is dealt with in the way I expected.
-- Checked f-Strings to ensure that output data is updated automatically and remains accurate, if questions are added to the dictionary.
+- Checked f-Strings to ensure that output data is updated automatically and remains accurate, particularly if questions are added to the dictionary.
 - Tested in my local terminal and the deployed Heroku terminal.
 - Submitted my code for peer review.
 - Asked friends and family to play the quiz to check that it works on various browsers, and that the quiz functionality is understandable.